ProfitWaveTradingCo/Trading_Pal-main/README.md

 ## Contributing

 Contributions to Trading Pal are welcome!
-Please see the [(https://www.mytradinggpt.com/contribute)](contributing-guide) for more information.
+Please Visit [(https://www.mytradinggpt.com/contribute)] for more information.

 ## Security